BLKC Call For Network Members

 Membership in the BLKC Network provides opportunities to connect, collaborate, and build community with other Black Latina scholars in the network.
 BLKC members will be added to our website and have an outlet to produce (via our blog) and disseminate (via our social media accounts) public facing scholarship.
 BLKC Network members will also be placed on a curated media list, and may have the option to play a more active role in the collective by applying to be on the Steering Member Committee, which is responsible for planning events and writing blogs with other collective members.
 Members pay a small yearly fee (scaled between $10-$40) to share in operating costs.
 Please let us know if you require a fee-exception and we will find a way to cover you.

 To apply, please submit a 1-2 page application letter with your contact information and describe: 1. who you are as a Black Latina scholar; 2. how your scholarly, cultural and/or community work relates to the BLKC statement and is a part of ongoing conversations about Black Latinidad (broadly); 3. briefly share why you’re interested in being part of this collective of Black Latina scholars; and, 4. a potential blog topic you are excited to write about.
-Application period is open from April 30, 2021 to May 24, 2021, please submit your letter to the attention of BLKC Membership Committee at firstname.lastname@example.org.
+Please submit your letter to the attention of BLKC Membership Committee at firstname.lastname@example.org by Friday, July 16th.
 Please name your document as follows “Firstname Lastname_BLKC Network App.”
-Acceptance notifications will be sent out by July 15, 2021.
+Acceptance notifications will be sent out by September 1st.